 White Tail Deer

 New arrival-only a few days old.
-At this early stage, the fawn will be fed only goat milk from a bottle.
+At this early stage, the fawn will be fed only a special fawn formula from a bottle.
 Later, other foods will be added, as she grows.

 The same fawn as above, but she now has plenty of company.
 The mother usually gives birth to twins.
 Single births are the exception, so a fawn in a rehabilitation setting benefits from having other fawns to bond with.
 Occasionally there will be three fawns born to a doe.
 Playpens are a good enclosure for deer this size.